-- (a) resigns by giving written notice to the chairperson of council. - (b) is declared insolvent, or is convicted of an offence involving dishonesty or of an offence for which he or she is imprisoned without the option of a fine; or - (c) is declared unfit by the court of law to attend to his or her personal affairs.
+(a) resigns by giving written notice to the chairperson of council;

+(b) is declared insolvent, or is convicted of an offence involving dishonesty or of an offence for which he or she is imprisoned without the option of a fine;

+(c) is declared unfit by a court of law to attend to his or her personal affairs; or

+(d) is dismissed by the Council of the University on account of misconduct or incompetence after due process was followed.

-14. Vice-principals
+14. Deputy vice chancellors

-- (1) The number of vice-principals determined by council is appointed by council for a contract period, after such consultation as required by the Act. - (2) The manner of appointment of vice-principals is in the manner of paragraph 10 and the changes required by the context apply. - (3) The salary and other conditions of service of the vice-principals are determined by council. - (4) The powers and duties of a vice-principal are determined by the vice-chancellor in consultation with council.
+(1) The number of deputy vice chancellors determined by council is appointed by council for a contract period, after such consultation as required by the Act.

+(2) The appointment of deputy vice chancellors is in the manner of paragraphs 9 and 10 and the changes required by the context apply.

+(3) The salary and other conditions of service of the deputy vice chancellors are determined by council.

+(4) The powers and duties of a deputy vice chancellor are determined by the vicechancellor in consultation with council.